 Bear with us if you think this sounds like standard supply chain management because we’re only just getting to the juicy part.

 We mentioned earlier that security was the other defining characteristic of blockchain.
 Florence’s blockchain is an example of a private, or ‘consortium’, blockchain.
 Beyond having been granted access to the data, the peers involved have also been given the status of ‘colluding validators’ – that is, they are collectively responsible for validating the data fed into the chain.
-Every time data is added as part of a transaction, the relevant peers involved must collude to verify it.
+Every time data is added, the relevant peers involved share the job of verifying the transaction.

 For example, in supplying the presser with a batch of grapes the grower creates a digital contract specifying the type, quantity and condition of the goods delivered and signs it.
 The presser, upon agreeing to the terms of the contract and receiving the grapes as per the terms of the contract, signs too.
 A version of the signed contract is published on the blockchain, timestamping the transaction.